Rynnavinx/sodium-shadowy-path-blocks/README.md

 The strength of this shading is also adjustable.

-This lighting is not exactly the same as vanilla, only vanilla-like, as the way I'm doing this is entirely based on Sodium's existing smooth lighting code.
+This lighting is not exactly the same as vanilla, only vanilla-like, as the way I'm doing this is entirely based on Sodium's smooth lighting code.

-Requires Sodium (duh).

 # License